jamwung/auto-arima/README.md

 ## Features

-- **Data Preprocessing:** Auto-ARIMA automates the preparation of time series data by addressing issues related to stationarity and transformations.
+- **Data Preprocessing:** `auto-arima` automates the preparation of time series data by addressing issues related to stationarity and transformations.

 - **Exploratory Data Analysis:** Visualizations of ACF help users gain insights into the autocorrelation structure of the time series.